yuezhixiong/yuezhixiong.github.io/index.md

 Oliver.Q's Blog has been established!

 ## 2017.5.26
-Go through the onboarding process of Algorithm Intern position in Malong Technologies.
+Officially joining in the Malong big family~